US industrial production slipped 0.1% in March

 Mining output declined 0.8% but was up 10.5% from March 2018.

 Manufacturing production was flat after dropping in January and February.
 In the first three months of the year, factory output fell at an annual rate of 1.1%.
+Production of cars, truck and auto parts dropped 2.5% in March and 4.5% over the past year.

 Utility production rose 0.2% after a sharp 3.7% increase in February.

 The U.S. and China have slapped tariffs on $350 billion worth of each other’s goods in a dispute over Beijing’s aggressive push to challenge U.S. technological dominance.
+President Donald Trump also has imposed import taxes on foreign steel and aluminum and is threatening to do the same for autos.